linggamdj/flutter-starter/README.md

 # flutter-starter
-basic stuff of flutter that i learnt
+Basics of flutter stuff that i have learned